peter-siebold/vue-weekly-calendar-view/README.md

-# Roadsurfer Frontend Task
+# Weekly Calendar View with Vite / Vue

-A simple Frontend to display the Bookings for one or all stations for a week
+A simple weekly calendar view for displaying Bookings of a selected week for a selected location

 ## Installation and Setup